jsrocket/espruino/devicerc/readme.md

 ```

 ### Device Disconnects
 Fires when a device disconnects from the websocket server.
-The event.detail contains the device identifier.

 ```
 window.addEventListener("disconnect",(evt)=>{